mfcallahan/MB_Utils/MbUtils/mb/README.txt

 ListFiles() Sub

-	Purpose: Get a list of all files (file names only, not full paths) in a specified folder, excluding subfolders
+	Purpose: Get a list of all files (file name + extension only, not full path) in a specified folder, excluding subfolders
 	Parameters: (ByVal path As String, files() As String) [full path of the folder to search, an array (passed by ref) to be populated with the list of file names]